opendaylight/odlparent/docs/developer-guide.rst

 -  distribution management information.

-It also defines two profiles which help during development:
+It also defines a few profiles which help during development:

--  ``q`` (``-Pq``), the quick profile, which disables tests, code coverage, Javadoc generation, code analysis, etc. — anything which isn’t necessary to build the bundles and features (see `this blog post <http://blog2.vorburger.ch/2016/06/improve-maven-build-speed-with-q.html>`__ for details);
+-  ``q`` (``-Pq``), the quick profile, which disables tests, code coverage, Javadoc generation, code analysis, etc. — anything which is not necessary to build the bundles and features (see `this blog post <http://blog2.vorburger.ch/2016/06/improve-maven-build-speed-with-q.html>`__ for details).
+This profile is safe to execute in parallel via ``mvnd``.

+-  ``f`` (``-Pf``), the fast profile, which is a subset of the quick profile, leaving more things enabled, among which are checkstyle, source jars and unit tests.
+This profile is mostly safe to execute in parallel via ``mvnd``, but some unit tests may fail due to resource conflicts.
+Such failures can be overcome via restarting the build via ``mvnd -r``, perhaps forcing it to execute single-threaded mode via ``mvnd -1``.

 -  ``addInstallRepositoryPath``
    (``-DaddInstallRepositoryPath=…/karaf/system``) which can be used to